ma-salman/gas-electrnoics/README.md

-# gas-electrnoics
+# gas-electrronics
-a front end website which can sell phones and laptops.
+front end website which can sell phones and laptops.